Poojayadav25/Exploratory-Data-Analysis-Advanced-level-/README.md

-#  Prediction using supervise ML
+# prediction-using-unsupervise-ML

-Data science and business analytics
+#task2 (DAta science and busniess analysis) #thesparksfoundation
-Task1:-In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
-This is a simple linear regression task as it involves just two variables."
-   ]
+predict the optimum number of clusers and represent it visually